s4ke/Master-Thesis/src/md/000-motivation.md

 # Introduction
 \label{sec:introduction}

+In recent years, functional programming has been on the rise as can be seen in the growing popularity of languages like Haskell, Scala, or Lisp.
+Even imperative languages have been seen adopting features stemming from functional Languages.
+So, even Java, which is generally not associated with adopting trends fast, has officially embraced at least some functional concepts such as Lambdas or the functional interfaces in the standard library.
+Other concepts like for example the the Streaming API rely heavily on these new-to-Java concepts.
+Languages like C++, C# or Python show an even greater influence of functional paradigms as they all improve support for a functional style of programming, even if they can never be considered pure functional languages by any means.

+This rise in popularity does not come from nowhere.
+The core benefit of functional programming, its modularizability allows programmers to write concise programs in a clear and structured way.

-Functional languages have a long history of being used for experimenting with novel parallel programming paradigms.
+Functional languages coming out of the environment of academics, historically also have a long history of being used for experimenting with novel programming paradigms.
+Among them is the use of functional languages for parallel programming.

-Haskell, which we focus on in this paper, has  several mature implementations.
+In Haskell, which we focus on in this thesis, there already exist several ways to write parallel programs.
+In this thesis, we regard in-depth Glasgow parallel Haskell or short GpH
-We regard here in-depth Glasgow parallel Haskell or short GpH (its Multicore SMP implementation, in particular), the `Par` Monad, and Eden, a distributed memory parallel Haskell.
+(its Multicore SMP implementation, in particular), the `Par` Monad, and Eden, a distributed memory parallel Haskell targeting clusters running MPI or PVM.
 These languages represent orthogonal approaches.
-Some use a Monad, even if only for the internal representation.
+Some use a Monad, even if
+only for the internal representation.
 Some introduce additional language constructs.
-Chapter \ref{sec:parallelHaskells} gives a short overview over these languages.

-A key novelty in this paper is to use Arrows to represent parallel computations.
-They seem a natural fit as they can be thought of as a more general function arrow (`->`) and serve as general interface to computations while not being as restrictive as Monads [@HughesArrows].
-Chapter \ref{sec:arrows} gives a short introduction to Arrows.
+One approach that has not been explored in depth yet, however, is to represent parallel computations with Arrows.
+They seem a natural fit as they can be thought of as a more general function arrow
+(`->`) and serve as general interface to computations while not being as restrictive as Monads [@HughesArrows].

+This is why in this thesis
+we will explain how a Arrow based parallel Haskell can be achieved.
+We do however not want to re-invent parallelism, though.
+We only provide a Arrow based
-We provide an Arrows-based type class and implementations for the three above mentioned parallel Haskells.
+type class which we use as an interface to wrap around the three above mentioned parallel Haskells instead of introducing yet another new low-level parallel backend.

-Instead of introducing a new low-level parallel backend to implement our Arrows-based interface, we define a shallow-embedded DSL for Arrows.
-This DSL is defined as a common interface with varying implementations in the existing parallel Haskells.
-Thus, we not only define a parallel programming interface in a novel manner -- we tame the zoo of parallel Haskells.
-We provide a common, very low-penalty programming interface that allows to switch the parallel implementations at will.
+With such a shallow-embedded DSL for Arrows we do not only aim to define a parallel programming interface in a novel manner -- we also aim to tame the zoo of parallel Haskells.
-The induced penalty is in the single-digit percent range, with means typically under 2\% overhead in measurements over the varying cores configuration (Chapter \ref{sec:benchmarks}).
-Further implementations, based on HdpH or a Frege implementation (on the Java Virtual Machine), are viable, too.

-## Contributions

-We propose an Arrow-based encoding for parallelism based on a new Arrow combinator `parEvalN :: [arr a b] -> arr [a] [b]`.
-A parallel Arrow is still an Arrow, hence the resulting parallel Arrow can still be used in the same way as a potential sequential version.
-In this paper we evaluate the expressive power of such a formalism in the context of parallel programming.

-* We introduce a parallel evaluation formalism using Arrows.
-One big advantage of this specific approach is that we do not have to introduce any new types, facilitating composability (Chapter \ref{sec:parallel-arrows}).
-* We show that PArrow programs can readily exploit multiple parallel language implementations.
-We demonstrate the use of GpH, a `Par` Monad, and Eden.
-We do not re-implement all the parallel internals, as this functionality is hosted in the `ArrowParallel` type class, which abstracts all parallel implementation logic.
-The implementations can easily be swapped, so we are not bound to any specific one.

-This has many practical advantages.
-For example, during development we can run the program in a simple GHC-compiled variant using GpH and afterwards deploy it on a cluster by converting it into an Eden program, by just replacing the `ArrowParallel` instance and compiling with Eden's GHC variant (Chapter \ref{sec:parallel-arrows}).

-* We extend the PArrows formalism with `Future`s to enable direct communication of data between nodes in a distributed memory setting similar to Eden's Remote Data [@Dieterle2010].
-Direct communication is useful in a distributed memory setting because it allows for inter-node communication without blocking the master-node.
-(Chapter \ref{sec:futures})
-* We demonstrate the expressiveness of PArrows by using them to define common algorithmic skeletons (Chapter \ref{sec:skeletons}), and by using these skeletons to implement four benchmarks (Chapter \ref{sec:benchmarks}).
-* We practically demonstrate that Arrow parallelism has a low performance overhead compared with existing approaches, e.g. the mean over all cores of relative mean overhead was less than $3.5\%$ and less than $0.8\%$ for all benchmarks with GpH and Eden, respectively.
-As for |Par| Monad, the mean of mean overheads was in favour of PArrows in all benchmarks (Chapter \ref{sec:benchmarks}).

-PArrows are open source and are available from \url{https://github.com/s4ke/Parrows}.
+Additionally, the aim is to provide a common, very low-penalty programming interface that allows to switch the parallel implementations at will.

+#### Structure

+This thesis is structured as follows.
+In Chapter \ref{sec:related-work}, we discuss related work.
+Chapter \ref{sec:background} covers the background of this thesis including an introduction to functional programming, a monad tutorial to finally introduce the concepts of Arrows.
+In Chapter \ref{sec:parallel-arrows} we define the shallow-embedded DSL based on Arrows (PArrows) together with some first basic extensions and `map`-based skeletons.
+Chapter \ref{sec:further-development} develops the PArrows API further by introducing the concept of `Future`s and by giving the definitions of some topology skeletons.
+We experiment with a Cloud Haskell based backend in \ref{sec:cloudHaskellExperiment}.
+Chapter \ref{sec:benchmarks}, evaluates the performance of the PArrows DSL.
+Chapter \ref{sec:discussion} discusses our results and Chapter \ref{sec:conclusion} concludes.